MLPerf Mobile Inference Benchmark: Mobile AI Ecosystem Challenges

 \subsection{Developer Options}

-Developers can choose among several approaches to enable machine learning on mobile devices.
-Each one has implications for achievable hardware performance on a given application.
-Recognizing these behind-the-scenes factors is therefore critical to maximizing performance.
+The ecosystem allows application developers to choose among several different approaches to enable machine learning on mobile devices, making it necessary to have an open-source methodology for understanding performance.
 Application developers can work through a marketplace such as Google Play \cite{googleplay} to create mobile-app variants for every SoC vendor if they follow a vendor-SDK approach (Figure~\ref{fig:app_dev_option_a}).
-Doing so presents a scalability challenge, however, because of the increased time to market and additional development costs.
+However, doing so presents a scalability challenge because of the increased time to market and additional development costs.
 An alternative is to create an application using a native OS/framework API such as NNAPI, which provides a more scalable approach (Figure~\ref{fig:app_dev_option_b}).
-Nevertheless, this alternative has a crucial shortcoming: it is only viable if SoC vendors provide good back-end drivers to the framework, necessitating cooperation between these vendors and the framework designers.

-A final alternative is to bind the neural-network model to the underlying hardware.
-Doing so allows compilation of the model to a particular device, avoiding reliance on any particular run time (Figure~\ref{fig:app_dev_option_c}).
+Nevertheless, this alternative has a crucial shortcoming: it is only viable if SoC vendors provide good back-end drivers to the framework, necessitating cooperation between them and the framework designers.
+A final alternative is to bind the neural-network model to the hardware.
+Doing so allows compilation of the model to a particular device, avoiding reliance on any particular run time (Figure~\ref{fig:app_dev_option_c}), but this lacks device portability which is needed for mobile computing.